hms-dbmi/PMSDN_R-ETL/README.md

 First, dates are harmonized to be compared, and variable names are cleaned.
 Output variables are created and automatically populated as best as possible using the current curated fields, and reordered for ease of manual editing.

-Non informative test results are censored (Karyotypes, too imprecise, "No result provided", and results without a human genome browser build).
+Non informative test results are censored (Karyotypes, too imprecise, "No result provided", FISH.
 Also, only verified results by the genetic consultant are kept.
 Of these relevant and reviewed informations, only the most up-to-date test result is kept.

 These first steps create the *dataGenetics.csv* file which is far from perfect and needs manual reviewing.